Visa Traveler

 02. South Korea (of course!)

-• Includes: All South Korean provinces and islands, Demilitarized Zone (DMZ) (only using authorized tour agencies with permission)
+• Includes: All South Korean provinces and islands, the Demilitarized Zone (DMZ) (only using authorized tour agencies with permission)

 • Excludes: North Korea (country), Mount Kumgang tourist region (part of North Korea)